samanshk/youtube/README.md

 A youtube clone app built using flutter and some apis.

+This project provided me the opportunity to learn many things specifically about API integration and using video player in my app.

-Note: This project was made for learning porposes only.
+`Note:` This project was made for learning porposes only.